Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 ### 7. Deploy RPC or Transaction nodes

-An RPC node in turn is simply a node that can be used to make public transactions or perform read heavy operations such as when connected to a chain explorer like [Blockscout](https://blockscout.com/xdai/mainnet/)
+An RPC node is simply a node that can be used to make public transactions or perform read heavy operations such as when connected to a chain explorer like [Blockscout](https://blockscout.com/xdai/mainnet/)

 The RPC override